kstrafe/Cxy/documentation/cxyr/26 - Solidifying Grants and other Grammatical Entities.md

 		var 64u y = cast[type[x]](x);
 	}

+=== Kevin: Sat 10 Oct 2015 05:28:01 AM CEST

+An idea that came to mind is how grants my allow double-granting simply by specifying an inner grant.

+	granted String has {
+		var 32u a;
+		granted Internal has {
+			var 32s b;
+		}
+	}

+	(:) something {
+		var String[Internal: my.Class] alpha;
+		alpha.a = 100;
+	}

+Note how we can specify an internal class into the grant.
+This is different from specifying multiple grants.
+The grants are specified recursively.
+I see nothing wrong with this grammar.
+It looks interesting.
+I bet you can do some interesting things with it.

+===

 *Conclusion*: Grants are given by the following grammar:

 	Grant ::= grant Identifier has \{ {Signature name;} \}